Robert Stephenson and Company: Redevelopment

 The office block and one workshop of Stephenson's Forth Street Works in South Street, Newcastle upon Tyne, were restored by The Robert Stephenson Trust.
 The Trust lost its lease to these buildings in February 2009, following purchase of the whole Robert Stephenson and Hawthorn Leslie locomotive works sites for redevelopment as the "Stephenson Quarter".
 The restored block and several other buildings are protected by United Kingdom listed building status, but future public access is uncertain.

 Commencing in 2013, the site started to be redeveloped.
 The landlord fronting this operation was initially Silverlink Developers, later Clouston Group.
 As part of their commitment to the area's heritage, they hosted a once monthly opening of the South Street buildings housing a music, food and drink festival branded as the Boiler Shop Steamer.
 Councillor Nick Forbes, leader of Newcastle City Council, visited the development on 8 April 2014 to give the city's seal of approval to the project.

-A website for Stephenson Quarter maintained by Clouston Group indicates the first phase of the project was completed in 2018, while the "remainder of the site awaits development".
+In 2017 the former boiler shop and 20 South Street opened as a music and entertainment venue, the Boiler Shop.